What We Do SBGrid

 SBGrid Consortium members access a complete execution environment that includes a suite of structural biology applications preconfigured to run without any additional settings.
 Applications are invoked from the shell prompt; there is no need to set up additional variables, change your path environment, or install supporting applications.
 Members find savings in time, money, and the frustration associated with managing software licensing, updates, conflicts, and bug fixes.

 The Consortium team installs and maintains a comprehensive collection of 400+ structural biology applications on Linux and OS X computers.
 These applications are remotely curated with updates made available each month and recompiled versions pushed out for newer releases of supported operating systems.
-Consortium members can self-manage access to individual applications on their personal Mac or Linux workstations using a simple SBGrid installation client.
+Consortium members can self-manage access to individual applications on their personal Mac or Linux workstations using a simple SBGrid installation manager.
 A few commercial applications are also supported, including Geneious for cloning and bioinformatics, incentive builds for PyMOL, and for North American labs, the Schrodinger Small-Molecule Drug Discovery Suite.

 We add new titles and provide first-level technical support in response to your software requests and bug reports.
 Our team reports member feedback to developers,recommending new features and describing bugs encountered, and also work closely with many developers to beta test new software versions.